agiil/IT/Takson.md

 # 2.3 Äritaksonoomia

-<p class='tags'>Oluline mõiste</p>
 __Äritaksonoomia__ on ettevõttele või organisatsioonile huvi pakkuvate asjade hierarhiline liigitus.

-_Corporate taxonomy is hierarchical classification of entities of interest to an enterprise, organization or administration._
+> "Corporate taxonomy is hierarchical classification of entities of interest to an enterprise, organization or administration."

 Äritaksonoomia on suhteliselt vähetuntud, kuid suure kasutuspotentsiaaliga teabe süstematiseerimise vahend.